teamsoftnifty/softnifty-corebridge-technical-overview/SECURITY.md

 - published demo applications and static sites (including GitHub Pages content)
 - public-facing assets and examples contained in this repository

-🚫 This policy does **not** grant permission to test against systems you do not own or control, including third‑party environments, customer deployments, or payment networks.
+🚫 This policy does **not** grant permission to test against systems you do not own or control, including third-party environments, customer deployments, or payment networks.

 ---